the-interlace/notes/i3_index.md

 # I3 Data Index

-_Background_: The I3 Innovation Data Index is intended to be a catalog of essential datasets about human innovation.
+_Background_: The I3 Innovation Data Index is an incomplete catalog of essential datasets about human innovation.
 This includes data on patents + scholarly publications + new products or organizations, derivatives of those datasets, and economic + regional analytic datasets exploring the implications for the development and dissemination of ideas over time.

 This began life as a spreadsheet, with an eye towards improving metadata and redundant publicly-accessible hosting of large datasets.